Queues and Routing

 | **Description** | No | Optional description |

-| **Display Order** | Yes | Numeric position on the board.
-Lower numbers appear further left |
+| **Display Order** | Yes | Numeric ordering position (lower numbers first) |

-| **Assignment Method** | Yes | How clerks are assigned to items in this queue (see below) |
+| **Assignment Method** | Yes | How clerks are assigned to items in this queue (see below).
+Defaults to Manual |

 | **Default Queue** | No | Toggle on to make this the fallback queue for the court |